zerospeech/zerospeech2017/README.md

 should work as well on MacOS.

 This setup is for doing the hyper-parameter tuning of your system across the three development languages.
-Once done, you are ready to test your system on two surprise languages.
+Once done, you'll be ready to test your system on two surprise languages.
 To get the surprise data and official result submission, see the **[ZeroSpeech2017_surprise github repo](https://github.com/bootphon/zerospeech2017_surprise)**

 ## Registration